amalpoulose/Home-Automation-using-RaspberryPi-IOT/README.md

 # Instructions to run the code

       1. Run following command to install all required Libraries chmod +x setup.sh
            ./setup.sh
       2. All file should be in same folder especially i2c.py, spi.py, temp.py, mail.py
       3. Create account on pubnub(https://www.pubnub.com/)
       4. Use the publish and subscribe keys in Program
       5. Create account on Twilio(https://www.twilio.com/)
       6. Use account sid and Auth Token in program
       7. Create your twilio number(+1415xxxxxx) and include it in the program
       8. Do steps to setup Temperature sensor DS18B20(refer above).
       9. Do steps to enable I2C & Picamera(refer above).
+     10. Use Automation.py to run the project
-     10.Run pubnub_txt.py for controlling the system using pubnub 11.Run pubnub_rcv.py for seeing the messages recieved in pubnub
+     11. Use pubnub_txt.py for controlling the system using pubnub
+     12. Use pubnub_rcv.py for view the messages recieved in pubnub

  # Pin Connections